 We watched for an hour as players ran drills like keep away and scrimmaged on ¾ of a pitch while Sean Johnson and the other goalies practiced away from the rest of the first team.
 Following practice the players greeted the fans by signing autographs, taking pictures, and chatting with regulars.
 As players returned to the ECFA for lunch, we returned to the World Class facility for a lunch of our own provided by NYCFC.
 Support staff also set up activities for adults and children.
 We were also told that the tour would begin once all the players had left the facility.
 Around 3PM Doug and the rest of the staff brought us back together to tell us it was time to head back for the tour.

 Entering the ECFA you’re greeted with a bright and open lobby.
 Behind the reception area is a wall with the crests of every City football club.
 Our guide told us that every facility, whether it be here in Orangeburg, Melbourne, or Manchester, is designed to look the same.
 When you visit any of the training facilities it should feel like you’ve been there before.
 There’s stark, clean industrial feel to the outside of the training facility.
 Jennifer Knowles, Vice President of marketing for NYCFC, told us that the design of the horizontal metal siding is proprietary to CFG.
+The designs are so perfect that they attract people to visit site.
 The other thing you’ll notice in the lobby, as well as every other room in the building is a large digital clock showing the time in hours, minutes, and seconds.
 As we learned during the tour, every second counts.

 Behind the lobby is a set of double glass doors that lead to the vast majority of the facility.
 Stepping through this door you enter a long hallway covered with images from our first three years of existence.
 You’ll see a large picture of David Villa celebrating the first goal in NYCFC history, Mehdi Ballouchy, our first player turned coach, and James Sands, our first homegrown player to sign with the first team.
 Off this hallway are a large conference room where coaches and players have meetings, and training facility offices.
 At this point in the tour Jen told us about some of the amazing technology incorporated into the building and fields.
 There are video cameras that monitor the training field 24-7 recording training sessions.
 These recordings are then relayed into the building where coaches can analyze film for game planning.
 Coaches even have the ability to click on players on the video screen in the conference room and move them from one place to another to highlight where a player should be positioned at any given time on the field.